Terradue/rGeoServer/README.md

 ## Getting Started

-Note:
+> Note:
-The rGeoServer package only supports the Username/password authentication http://docs.geoserver.org/stable/en/user/security/auth/providers.html#username-password-authentication
+The rGeoServer package only supports the username/password authentication http://docs.geoserver.org/stable/en/user/security/auth/providers.html#username-password-authentication
-The user must save his own access GeoServer credentials on a R variable "geoserver.authn" in "username:password"  form or he will not be able to send data to the GeoServer server.
+The user must save his own access GeoServer credentials on a R variable "geoserver.authn" in "username:password" form or you will not be able to send data to the GeoServer server.

 ```coffee
 geoserver.authn <- "my.username:my.password"
 ```

-### Exemple, create and publish a ratser image
+### Create and publish a raster

 ```coffee
 library(rGeoServer)